franknowinski/stock-gains-gem/README.md

 The user then has the option to view additional stock information regarding any stock in their portfolio.
 There are four possible entries:

-  * Enter *all* to display stock data on all of the stocks in your portfolio
+  * Enter `all` to display stock data on all of the stocks in your portfolio
-  * Enter the digit, or digits, corresponding to the stocks you want to look up,separated by a space
+  * Enter the digit, or digits, corresponding to the stocks you want to look up, separated by a space
-  * Enter *e* to exit the program
+  * Enter `e` to exit the program
   * Press enter to move onto the next stage

 ![](screenshots/portfolio_data.png)